technik-gegg/OctoPrint-Smuff/README.md

 Event though OctoPrint controls tool changes via the SMuFF and the printer won't receive any T*x* GCode, it'll send the initial temperature settings for each "Extruder", which usually come out of your slicers GCode.
 If the Printer isn't configured for multi material, this will lead to error messages and OctoPrint might reset the current tool to T0 - which will eventually select the wrong tool.

 Next, you have to set up fake steppers, to satisfy the Marlin sanity check.
-Do so by duplicating the **E*x*_STEP_PIN**, **E*x*_DIR_PIN** and **E*x*_ENABLE_PIN** in your printers *Configuration.h* or your printers *Pins.h* for each extruder defined in the first step:
+Do so by duplicating the **E*x*_STEP_PIN**, **E*x*_DIR_PIN** and **E*x*_ENABLE_PIN** in your printers *Configuration.h* or your printers *Pins.h* for each extruder defined in the first step and set them all to the same pin numbers as for **E0_*xxx*_PIN**:

 ![Marlin Fake Steppers](https://github.com/technik-gegg/OctoPrint-Smuff/blob/master/extras/Fake-Stepper-Pins.jpg)

-Next, comment out PREVENT_LENGTHY_EXTRUDE.
+Next, comment out **PREVENT_LENGTHY_EXTRUDE**.
 Otherwise this will lead to problems while trying to swap the filament:

 ![Marlin Extrusion Length](https://github.com/technik-gegg/OctoPrint-Smuff/blob/master/extras/Extrusion-Length.jpg)

+You may leave it in there and redefine the **EXTRUDE_MAXLENGTH**, as I've tried to, but it didn't work out for negative extrusions (a.k.a retractions).
+The Marlin firmware still reported an error.

-Finally, enable the option to store/restore positions with the G60/G61 GCodes, since it's being used in the after-/beforeToolChange scripts:
+Finally, enable the option to store/restore positions by the **G60/G61** GCodes, since this feature is being used in the after-/beforeToolChange scripts:

 ![Marlin G60/G61](https://github.com/technik-gegg/OctoPrint-Smuff/blob/master/extras/G60-Enable.jpg)

+## Slicing multi material models

+To set up a test print, you need to slice a multi material model first and then upload it to OctoPrint.
+Please notice: This plugin won't work if you copy the sliced model directly to your printers SD-Card.
+You have to use the OctoPrints internal storage for this.

+To be able to slice multi material models you need to set up you slicer accordingly.
+There is a fantastic video on this topic from [Michael (a.k.a.Teaching Tech)](https://www.youtube.com/channel/UCbgBDBrwsikmtoLqtpc59Bw) which covers all the known slicers [here](https://www.youtube.com/watch?v=xRtvbICRh1w).